 How to Get to the Abandoned PA Turnpike

-There are two primary access points for the Abandoned PA Turnpike.
+There are two primary access points for the Abandoned PA Turnpike, as well as a third lesser-known spot to park.
 The first, is less than a mile from the center of Breezewood, at the intersection of Interstate 70 and the Pennsylvania Turnpike.

-After parking, head up the hill along the dirt path.
+After parking, head up the hill along the paved path.
 At the top, you will see the abandoned turnpike.